CasuallyCalm/GamerDB/readme.md

 View available platforms

 ### users-for
-Get a list of users that have registered for a platform
+Get a list of users in the server that have registered for a platform

 ## Bot Owner Commands